The Cinema Cafe

 Catherine Deneuve

 We slowly come to realise that the film’s titular emotional response concerns (and spreads like some insidious virus inside) Deneuve’s Carol, specifically her attitude toward the opposite sex.
 Carol shares a London flat with her sister Helen (Yvonne Furneaux) and works at a nearby beauty parlour.
 At first, Carol’s interactions with others, including Helen’s boyfriend Michael (Ian Hendry) and potential suitor Colin (John Fraser), simply indicate her shyness, strong reliance on female support and dislike of male attention.
 The tipping point occurs when Helen leaves Carol alone in the apartment for several days.
-Her previously repressed feelings consume Carol’s imagination and for the first time become a real threat to others’ safety.
+Her previously repressed feelings consume Carol’s imagination and for the first time become a threat to others’ safety.
 The scary events begin.
 Carol’s perceived cracks symbolise her mental walls of protection falling apart.
 Her thoughts and fears, both hallucinated and appallingly real, allow Polanski a virtuoso depiction of the most hypnotic and yet frightening imagery viewers will ever see on film.
 This meticulously charted path to insanity, informed by Carol’s natural but peculiar interactions with others, is suffused with subtle care and sympathy by the director who too often avoids these types of feelings in his works, progressing to a final revelatory shot of haunting poignancy.
 Polanski is enabled by his cast’s devoted performances, Chico Hamilton’s off-kilter score, and Gilbert Taylor’s atmospheric photography.
 This landmark horror film is one of the genre’s best: shocking, yes, but also deeply affecting, enigmatic and memorable.
 Prepare yourself for this captivating visual presentation Friday, April 13 at (late night) 12:45 am PST.

 Anatomy of a Murder is one of the most authentic and enthralling courtroom dramas of all time.
 Previously reviewed here, the trial will begin Saturday, April 14 at 9 am PST and repeat again Monday April 30 at 2:15 pm PST.